-Overall, most of the restrictions were imposed on entering the PoE across the assessed airports, land and blue border crossing points within the SEEECA region.
-Here, the highest number of restrictions to enter through the PoEs were recorded in April and May: 43 per cent at the assessed airports, 41 per cent at the assessed land border crossing points, and 36 per cent at the assessed blue border crossing points, while the lowest number of restrictions to enter through the PoEs were recorded in August: 34 per cent at the assessed airports, 39 per cent at the assessed land border crossing points, and 34 per cent at the assessed blue border crossing points.
+Overall, majority of imposed restrictions concern the entry through the PoEs (airports, land and blue border crossing points in the SEEECA region), and to a lesser extent exit through or medical restrictions imposed at those PoEs.
+The highest number of restrictions to enter through the PoEs were recorded in April and May: 43 per cent at the assessed airports, 41 per cent, 41 per cent at the assessed land border crossing points, and 36 per cent at the assessed blue border crossing points.
+The lowest number of restrictions to enter through the PoEs were recorded in August (status remained the same in both September and October): 34 per cent at the assessed airports, 39 per cent at the assessed land border crossing points, and 34 per cent at the assessed blue border crossing points.